vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 holds as planned.
 I had also skipped jogging the previous day (2026-01-09) for scheduling reasons, but I had done breath holds on that day.

+## Appointment

+### Arrival and check-in

+I arrived at the Walgreens location near the check-in counter at around 3:12 PM.
+They didn't have the machine to scan, so I used the link they had sent me via SMS to check in.
+I only had to answer one question confirming that I have not felt sick in the past 24 hours.

+I was then called up to confirm some details, then asked to wait outside the vaccination room.

+### Vaccination process

+Around 3:25 PM I was called into the vaccination room.
+I received the COVID vaccine in my right arm.
+I confirmed that I was receiving the Pfizer COVID vaccine dose.
+The medication name was Comirnaty and the dose was 0.3ml.

+I had received the dose by around 3:28 PM.
+I got my COVID vaccine record card updated.
+The pharmacist said that the digital immunization record is now the one in use and the paper vaccine record card does not need to be updated.
+I exited the room at around 3:30 PM along with my COVID vaccine record card and the information leaflet including details of the vaccine that I had received.

+### Post-appointment shopping

+After the vaccine, I stayed on at Walgreens for about ten minutes, and I used the time to do some shopping.
+I completed the purchase at 3:40 PM and exited the store a minute or two later.
+I then headed back home.

+## Aftereffects

+### Soreness

+The soreness developed over a few hours after the vaccine, and then stabilized for the rest of the day.
+The following notes from [last time's COVID vaccine](../2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md) fit my experience this time as well:

+> As expected, the soreness was maximal over the bandage (so right
+> around where the injection happened) but also it wasn't symmetrical
+> around it -- it was more as I moved up my arm than as I moved down
+> my arm.
+In fact, there was almost no soreness even on touch right
+> below the bandage, but there was clearly some above the bandage.

+> The soreness was not distracting, so unless I touched the area or
+> directed my thoughts to it, it didn't get in my way.

+### Tightness in the back of the neck

+Late at night (past 10 PM) I noticed some tightness in the back of the neck, but it was pretty mild.
+I would not even have noted it down, but for the fact that I had noted it down last time and I want to note it down this time for parity.`

+### Symptoms I experienced in previous iterations that I have not experienced yet

+This list was last updated Sunday 2025-01-11 around 12:50 AM:

+* Holistic fatigue (experienced 2025-03-21)
+* Increased light sensitivity (experienced 2025-03-21 briefly)
+* Increased thirst (experienced 2025-03-21 briefly)
+* Increased hunger (experienced 2025-03-21 briefly)
+* Urination pattern changes (experienced day after 2025-03-21)
+* Fever (not experienced 2025-03-21 or 2024-01-12 but experienced with earlier doses starting with the second dose)
+* Malaise (not experienced 2025-03-21 or 2024-01-12 but experienced with earlier doses starting with the second dose)